thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

 cmake attempts to guess correct values for various system-dependent variables used during compilation.
-It uses those values to create a `Makefile' in each directory of the package.
-It may also create one or more `.h' files containing system-dependent definitions..
+It uses those values to create a `Makefile` in each directory of the package.
+It may also create one or more `.h` files containing system-dependent definitions..

 The simplest way to compile this package is: